 She fondly remembers the first Vet-to-Vet Café they coordinated.
 “We had a veteran who was very excited to be there,” Robotham recalls.
 “He talked about being in the service and thanked everyone in the room, who were all from different military branches.
 He unloaded that day.
 He talked about his career as a guard on death row with convicts facing end of life.
 After having the chance to thank everyone and share his experiences, he died peacefully three days later.”

 The Hyannis hospice care center was selected by the National Hospice and Palliative Care Organization (NHPCO) to participate in the We Honor Veterans Pilot Project for Level V. Their concept and implementation for the Vet-to-Vet Café has been embraced by the We Honor Veterans Program, and now will become a staple in the Level V tier for those hospices that wish to achieve Level V status.
-Robotham and Hunter created an outline explaining how to plan a Vet-to-Vet Café for other We Honor Veterans program partners, which has been posted on the NHPCO’s website.
+Robotham and Hunter created an outline explaining how to plan a Vet-to-Vet Café for other We Honor Veterans program partners.

 Meeting an Unfulfilled Need